PhD Music (Composition)

 English language

-While the School of Arts, Languages and Cultures' entry requirement for IELTS is 7.0 with 7.0 in the writing component, applicants may be admitted to the Composition/Electro-Acoustic Composition PhD with an overall IELTS score of 6.5 with 6.5 in the writing component.
+While the School of Arts, Languages and Cultures' entry requirement for IELTS is 7.0 with 7.0 in the writing component, applicants may be admitted to the PhD Music (Composition) / (Electro-Acoustic Composition) with an overall IELTS score of 6.5 with 6.5 in the writing component.

-Please note that students admitted with the lower score will be required to take the in-sessional English courses offered by the University Language Centre in their first year.
+Please note that students admitted with the lower score will be required to take Academic Success Programme workshops in the first year.

 English language test validity